 - If you’re handy with the “Relationships” diagram feature of MS Access, you can see that REDWrap has set up appropriate relationships between the new data tables.

 REDWrap offers two independent options for how it converts and normalizes your REDCap data.
-The recommendation is to use both of the options, but you may prefer to forego either or both.
-If you’re relatively new to REDWrap, best bet is to leave both selected, then experiment with other configurations as needed.
+If you’re new to REDWrap, best bet is to leave both selected, then experiment with other configurations as needed.
+In case you want the details of these options:

 - Instruments that can be used only once per primary record are normalized to the primary table.
 Unless you use REDCap’s more advanced features (longitudinal data collection, repeating instruments and events), a REDCap instrument can be entered no more than ONCE per subject.
 If you leave this option selected, REDWrap will collect all such instruments to a single Access table (to be called “subject” or whatever you choose for your primary table).
 If you don’t select it, REDWap will set up such instruments as separate tables, with a one-to-one relationship to the subject.